-Lansweeper scans the software installations and software license keys found on the Windows computers in your network.
-It's important to note that, from a Lansweeper point of view, software installations and software license keys are completely unrelated.
+Lansweeper scans both the software installations and the software license keys found on Windows computers in your network.
+It's important to note that, from a Lansweeper point of view, these two pieces of scanned data are completely unrelated.

 Installations and license keys are stored in different locations within the client machine's registry and different tables within the Lansweeper database.
 There are no naming conventions for installations or keys.
 A software publisher can add a software installation as "Software ABC" to Add/Remove Programs, while adding the license key for the same software as "Software DEF" to the registry.
 This makes it impossible for Lansweeper to link the two.
 Lansweeper uses two separate scanning procedures and two separate database tables (that cannot be linked) for installations and keys.

-The difference between software installations and software license keys is the following:
+The difference between installations and keys is the following:

 - The Software section of a Windows computer's Software tab and the built-in Lansweeper report Software: List of software by computer list software installations.
 Software installation scanning mimics the Add/Remove Programs (Programs and Features) section of the Control Panel on the computer itself, as explained in this knowledge base article.